Home / Tours / Private Tours /

 Continue the journey and prepare to enter the legendary land of Transylvania, the one about which Prince Charles of Wales used to say: “Transylvania is the last corner of Europe where you see true sustainability and complete resilience.
 There’s so much we can learn from it before it’s too late. ”

-The last stop of the day will be in Cluj Napoca, one of the oldest cities in Romania, dating from the Romans’ time.
-After checking in at the hotel, you will start a short walking tour of the small historical center of Cluj and admire the Matthias statue, the Catholic Cathedral, the main squares, and the beautiful architecture of the buildings located along the streets.
+The last stop of the day will be in Cluj-Napoca, one of the oldest cities in Romania, dating from Roman times.
+After checking in at the hotel, you will start a short walking tour of the small historic center of Cluj and admire the Matthias statue, the Catholic Cathedral, the main squares, and the beautiful architecture of the buildings located along the streets.

 Prepare to leave this science fiction land and get back on the ground to continue your adventure in Transylvania.

 In the afternoon, travel to Sibiu, the last stop of the day.
-You will be impressed for sure with this beautiful medieval city, founded by the Saxon colonists in 1190 and declared in 2007 the European Capital of Culture.
+You will be impressed for sure with this beautiful medieval city, founded by the Saxon colonists in the 1190s and declared in 2007 the European Capital of Culture.
 Hermannstadt, under its German name, is considered to be the most beautiful city in Romania, no matter the season.
-You will explore the city on foot and admire the Small Square with the famous Liars Bridge and the Large Square surrounded by beautiful buildings, making you feel like you turned back time.
+You will explore the city on foot and admire the Small Square with the famous Liars Bridge, and the Large Square surrounded by beautiful buildings, which will make you feel like you have turned back time.
 You will also see Huet Square with the most impressive building of Sibiu, the Evangelical Church, featuring the tallest tower in Transylvania and the largest organ in South-Eastern Europe.

 Overnight in Sibiu: 4-star hotel